 Also, being dressed for the occasion of game day in a suit could boost confidence.

 Again, let’s remember that millions of people can watch soccer games.
 So, it’s very likely that coaches wear suits to look good and represent the team in a professional manner.

-A suit can represent going to work, and that’s exactly what coaches are doing on game day.
+A suit represents going to work, and that’s exactly what coaches do on game day.